craftlinks/pica_zig/README.md

 **Project requires [0.10.0-dev.2562 (master)](https://ziglang.org/download/) or newer to compile.**

-# Zica - Zig Helper Libary for Win32 Window Management
+# Zica - Zig Helper Libary for minimal overhead Win32 Window Management

 ## What is Zica?